Dan Tan: Match fixing

 In February 2013, Europol claimed the involvement of "networks based in the city state of Singapore" in "at least" 380 local, national, and international matches within Europe and another 300 elsewhere.
 The games included World Cup qualifiers and the European Champions league and netted an estimated $10.81 million.
 The Singapore Police Force finally began speaking to half a dozen local witnesses.
 A few days after the SPF interviewed him, the former Slovenian player Admir Suljic voluntarily boarded a plane to Italy where he was immediately arrested by Milanese police.
-The SPF reported that Tan was coöperating with their investigations and also dispatched four SPF and CPIB detectives to Interpol's headquarters in Lyons, France.
+The SPF reported that Tan was coöperating with their investigations and also dispatched four SPF and CPIB detectives to Interpol's headquarters in Lyon, France.
 They met with the Global Anti-Match-fixing Taskforce and examined files from Italy, Hungary, Germany, and Finland in the hope of receiving evidence that a crime had been committed in Singapore.
 Despite public complaints, Europe proved slow to move the investigation forward, taking more than a year to forward requested documents and leaving key witnesses inaccessible.

 In March, Tan spoke with the German magazine Der Spiegel via online chat.
 Regarding match fixing, he opined that "one has to proceed against these criminals".
 He claimed never to have personally bribed a player but admitted providing "contributions" of up to €800,000 ($1.05m) and to losing $3 million in a failed attempt to fix a September 2001, match in Istanbul between Barcelona and Fenerbahçe.
 He had bet that there would be three or fewer goals during the match; when Barcelona took an early lead, his paid employees on the field sabotaged the stadium's lights to force a cancellation.
 Instead, backup generators were quickly able to restore power.
 He claimed the most he had ever won was €15 million ($19.5m) for an Italian Serie A game.

 On 23 May, Hungarian prosecutors indicted Tan in absentia among 44 others following a four-year investigation of match fixing.
 The indictment specified the rigging of 32 games in Hungary, Italy, and Finland.
 Tan was the only foreigner indicted; the other 44 were all Hungarian players, coaches, managers, owners, or referees.
 Perumal was extradited from Finland to Hungary as part of the investigation; he was placed under house arrest or preventive detention while outlining the networks as he understood them.